When you go on vacation, do your prayers take a hike?

-Once Christmas and New Year festivities are a blurred memory whose only reference is the extra pounds on the scale, winter routine sets in and visions of sun, sand, and waves are essential weapons to fight the winter blues.
+I had been looking forward to our July vacation since mid-January.
+And I am not exaggerating.
+Not at all!
+Once Christmas and New Year festivities are a blurred memory whose only reference is the extra pounds on the scale, winter routine sets in, and visions of sun, sand, and waves are essential weapons to fight the winter blues.

 We added prayers about family relationships, that this vacation might strengthen them and provide opportunities to grow stronger as a family.
 We have prayed before leaving the house (that we may return safely to our home), before boarding the plane and on the plane (hey, flying still mystifies me- one long metal tube dashing through the sky at 33 000 miles altitude is not my idea of Serenity 101).

-And then, we arrive at our destination.
+And then we arrive at our destination.
 A beach destination.
-We sigh in relief, it is as picture-perfect as we had hoped and dreamed and prayed.
+We sigh in relief.
+It is as picture-perfect as we had hoped and dreamed and prayed.

-You see, once the little (and big) toes hit the sand; the Family’s Daily Prayer also goes on vacation.
+Once the little (and big) toes hit the sand; the Family’s Daily Prayer also goes on vacation.

 Why is that?

-Vacation is a break from routine, labour, timetables, appointments, tasks, chores and repetition.
-Is that how we view Prayer as a Family?
+Vacation is a break from routine, labor, timetables, appointments, tasks, chores, and repetition.

-Is it simply a ‘task’ on our “to-do list’ or necessity without which we falter?
+Is it simply a ‘task’ on our ‘to-do list’ or necessity without which we falter?

 What does the Bible say about prayer?